 What is a Jackknife Truck Accident?

 A fully loaded truck can legally weigh up to 80,000 lbs. and can pull a trailer or two up to 53 total feet in length.
-Because of the size, the potential for injury or even death after a wreck are very real possibilities when an accident happens with a vehicle of that size.
+Because of the size, the potential for injury or even death after a wreck is a very real possibility when an accident happens with a vehicle of that size.
 Serious injuries, death, or property damages are often the result of the accident.

 Truck accident lawsuits can be lengthy and complicated.
 Trucking companies have a team of legal representatives to argue on their behalf… and you should too.